 In hypnosis, we experience eating in a relaxed and calm state.
 We support the circumstances and situations which in their everyday eating disorder state of consciousness produce extreme anxiety and panic.
 This teaches the nervous system that they can get through these things safely and feel less panic when eating.

 The power of hypnosis is that our minds produce exactly the same response whether we are in a dangerous situation in real life or we imagine being in a dangerous situation on the inside of our minds.
 Take a moment to imagine biting into a juicy lemon to get a sense of what I mean here.
 If you really imagine it, you will salivate and maybe make a scrunched-up face.

 We don’t know all there is to know about the intricacies of eating disorders.
 But we know enough to know that education, shame, and blame do not heal.

 We know that eating disorders are on the rise.
 And even our gold-standard treatments often fail those who seek to recover.

-If you’ve tried one treatment path and it hasn’t worked, it may be time to expand and experiment with other options.
+If you’ve tried one eating disorder treatment path and it hasn’t worked, it may be time to expand and experiment with other options.
 Keep in mind that clinical hypnotherapy is an option.
 It’s a viable tool that I believe will only become more widely used as we improve our understanding of the human mind and what truly drives our behaviors.

 I could never capture in words just how thankful I am that my mum looked outside the box of what was offered to us for years and years and booked me into that first hypnotherapy session.